George (bishop of Ostia and Amiens): Bishop of Ostia before 767

 George was a native of Italy.
 He may have been a Greek from southern Italy and thus a native speaker of Greek.
 He was apparently the owner of a now lost manuscript of the Greek Chronographia Scaligeriana, which he gave, loaned or sold to the abbey of Corbie around 780, where it was rather clumsily translated into Latin.

 George is recorded as the bishop of Ostia from 753.
-In 754, he accompanied Pope Stephen II to the court of the court of the Frankish king Pippin III for the anointing of Pippin and his sons, Charlemagne and Carloman.
-The Liber pontificalis lists him first among the pope's followers on this occasion.
+The earliest reference to the bishop of Ostia and the other suburbicarian bishops as "cardinal bishops" dates from George's time.
+In 754, George accompanied Pope Stephen II to the court of the court of the Frankish king Pippin III for the anointing of Pippin and his sons, Charlemagne and Carloman.
+The Liber pontificalis lists him first among the pope's followers on this occasion, before Wilchar and the archdeacon Theophylact.
 In early 756, during the Lombard siege of Rome, Stephen sent George back to Pippin with letters requesting Frankish intervention.

 George was also sent on further diplomatic missions to Francia by Pope Paul I between 757 and 759.
 In 757, he attended the Council of Compiègne.
 In 761, Paul gave him permission to reside permanently in Francia.
 George's prolonged absences from Italy have been linked to the gradual abandonment of the Constantinian Basilica, the ancient cathedral of Ostia, which declined in the late 8th century only to be completed despoiled for the building projects of Pope Gregory IV (r.
 827–842).

 In 767, the pope-elect Constantine II recalled George to Rome, probably to perform the bishop of Ostia's traditional role in the confirmation of a new pope.
 Because of the disputed legality of Constantine's election, George refused to return.
 To regularize the situation, Pippin III arranged for him to become bishop of Amiens, while continuing to hold the see of Ostia.